lm2-poly/OpenFiberSeg/readme.md

 Place the tiff files of your scans in their own path in:
 ./TomographicData/\<Scan Name\>/uCT_RawData

-To find the preprocessing parameters, run the GUI application and follow instructions in:
+To find the pre-processing parameters, run the GUI application and follow instructions in:

 $ python3 preProcessing_GUI.py

-Beware the GUI is still in beta.
+Beware the GUI is still in beta, not all features are functional.

+Parameters can also be controlled manually by creating a new case in the preProcessing.py script.

+To create a new dictionary to work with Insegt, use the script called InsegtFiber_3D_createDictionary.m in Matlab.
+We refer you to the documentation on Insegt from the creators of this tool, at http://qim.compute.dtu.dk/tools/#interactive-segmentation-tool-insegt

+Create a new case in InsegtFiber_3D.m to point to your data directory, along with pixel ranges and path to dictionary.

+In the main.py file, change the dataPath variable to the directory containing "processed" files from Insegt.
+Launch this script to execute OpenFiberSeg with default parameters.
+On first run, main.py will create a trackingParams.json file, containing the default parameters.
+Editing parameters in this json file enables the use of different parameters for this particular dataset, without changing the default parameters.

+Once OpenFiberSeg completes, fiber statistics and figures such as those published in the original paper can be created from the script fiberStatistics.py.
+Change the "path" variable in this script to the directory containing your data (specifically, the directory containing the "fiberStruct_final.pickle" file produced by OpenFiberSeg)